verus-lang/verus/source/docs/guide/src/cargo_verus.md

 Like `verify`, but skips re-verification of dependencies.
 Useful when you are only iterating on root crates and their dependencies have not changed.

+Unlike `verify`, `focus` stores its artifacts in a separate target directory under `target/verus-partial`, so that a full `cargo verus verify` isn't misled by the cached partial results.

 ```bash
 # Verify all of the root crates, but not their dependencies
 cargo verus focus